 If your sample is too dilute and does not meet the required specific gravity you may be required to provide additional urine samples as directed by the Doping Control Officer.
 If this is the case, you will be asked to wait for a minimum of 30 minutes before providing a further sample.
 It is also likely that you will be advised not to consume any further fluid during this waiting time.

 PROVIDING A BLOOD SAMPLE

-There are various methods used to collect blood samples, the most common being blood drawn into a vial.
-It is likely that athletes will start to see the introduction of other methods in the future, such as Dried Blood Spot testing.
+There are various methods used to collect blood samples, Sport Integrity Australia uses two; blood drawn into a vial and Dried Blood Spot